rdpoor/mulib-support/README.md

-# mulib - Micro Library
+# mulib - A library for microcontrollers
-mulib is curated collection of software modules written in C specifically designed for microcontrollers and other resource-constrained environments.
+mulib is curated collection of software modules written in C, specifically tailored for microcontrollers and other resource-constrained environments.

 ## mulib's design philosophy

-mulib modules strive towards the following design goals.
+mulib strives towards the following design goals.

 * Self-contained: minimize dependencies on external libraries
 * Two-file implementation: whenever practical, mulib modules are embodied in one header file and one C file.
-* Tested: unit tests validate the API
-* Documented API: The API is clearly documented in the header files.
+* Well-tested and documented: unit tests validate the API, which is clearly documented in the header files.
-* Minimal Safety: mulib favors minimizing time and code space over argument validation.
+* Fast and Dangerous: mulib favors minimizing time and code space over argument validation.
+However, MU_ASSERT() provides a safety net that can be switched on or off at compile time.
-* User controls memory management: Modules that require dynamic allocation and freeing of objects take user-defined malloc() and free() methods in the module's init() function.
+* Yours to use: The entirety of mulib is covered under the MIT open source license.

 ## The modules

-### bcast
+### mu_bcast

 Low-overhead publish / subscribe message passing.

-### chron
+### mu_evt

-Functions to manipulate time values, properly handling roll-over
+Event handling.
+Associates a `mu_time` with a `mu_msg` (q.v.).

-### jemi
+### mu_jemi

-Build complex JSON structures and emit them as JSON formatted strings.
+Json EMItter: Build complex data structures and emit them as JSON strings.

-### heapsort
+### mu_mu_heapsort

 O(log N) in-place sorting of pointer-sized objects.

+### mu_list

+Manage linked lists of pointer-sized objects.

+### mu_log

+No-nonsense logging with run-time control on reporting severity and multiple reporting channels.

+### mu_msg

+Simple, versatile, fast message passing.
+Commonly used for deferred function calls.

-### pool
+### mu_pool

-Allocate and free fixed-sized objects in a pool
+Dynamically allocate and free fixed-sized objects from a static storage pool.

+### mu_ring

+Thread safe ring buffer for pointer-sized objects.
+Also provides variants to handle 8-, 16-, 32- and 64-bit wide objects.

-### sched
+### mu_sched

 Clock agnostic, single-thread, run-to-completion scheduler

-### mulog
+### mu_time

-No-nonsense logging
+Functions to manipulate time values, properly handling roll-over.
+Requires platform specific support in port/port.h